SoumyaWasule/Edge-Forge/README.md

 The LLM cannot dump a completed JSON.
 It must use single-field tools incrementally (`SET_FIELD`), materially retaining memory of its previous actions to plan when to optimally emit the `SUBMIT` action, utilizing `RESET` to pivot its search space dynamically out of deep thresholds.

 **6. The Missing Ecosystem Segment**
 Within the OpenEnv Hub, environments tilt heavily towards pure coding, logical puzzles, or 2D game proxies.
-Edge-Forge Lite introduces foundational **stateful black-box penetration testing**.
+Edge-Forge introduces foundational **stateful black-box penetration testing**.
 It solidly serves as a benchmark for measuring if an LLM can functionally infer hidden system architecture and deliberately break it using chained payloads.

 ---